 Figure 8 shows the year over year change in the Atlantic County Lodging Fee per 100 rooms for the prior 12 months.
 Once again, following the closures of the final three properties in September of 2014, significant gains were had in revenue when examining the tax on a per room basis.
-Double-digit gains were realized in May 2014 (15%), August 2014 (13%), October 2014 (19%), January 2015 (20%) and February 2015 (14%).
-Nine of the past twelve monts were positive.
+Double-digit gains were realized in August 2014 (13%) October 2014 (19%), January 2015 (20%) and February 2015 (14%).
+Each of the past six month were positive, and ten of the past twelve.
 Similar to our analysis of the Atlantic City Casino Parking Fee, it may be concluded that not all of the business previously captured by the Atlantic Club, Showboat, Revel and Trump Plaza was lost from the Atlantic City region, results in keeping with recently reported figures for gaming revenue in Atlantic City on a per property basis.

-Figure 7: Atlantic County Lodging Fee per 100 Rooms, January 2005 to March 2015
+Figure 7: Atlantic County Lodging Fee per 100 Rooms, January 2005 to June 2015